Custom inputs

 For most users, passing a Vue component to createInput provides a good balance between customization and value-added features.
 If you’d like to completely eject from schema-based inputs all together, you can pass a component directly to an input definition.

 Component inputs receive a single prop — the context object.
-It’s then up to you to write a component to encompasses the desired features of FormKit (labels, help text, message display, etc.).
+It’s then up to you to write a component that encompasses the desired features of FormKit (labels, help text, message display, etc.).
 Checkout the input checklist for a list of what you’ll want to output.

 Input & output values